bg-write/candyfloss-flask/README.md

 ## Candyfloss's Architecture

-- `feeds`: the web scrapping files for each publication
+- `feeds`: Holds the web scraping for each publication
-- `static`: my used images and my overall `styles.css` file
+- `static`: Holds my used images and `styles.css`
-- `templates`: The actual web templates you see on the browser
+- `templates`: The HTML you see on the browser
-- `tests`: Where I test `app.py` and all the feeds in the `feeds` folder using pytest
+- `tests`: Where I test `app.py` and `feeds` using pytest
-- `app.py`: where I combine all my feeds into one cleaned up and organized feed and render it to `hello.html` in the `templates` folder
+- `app.py`: where I combine the feeds into one clean and organized feed, then rendered to `templates`

 ---